Chim-dev/Chim-dev/README.md

 </p>

 <p align="center">
-  <i>I care about the performances, how fast it loads, how smooth it moves,<br>and how little the user has to think about it.</i>
+  <i>Hi.
+I'm Muhammad Abdurrachim a.k.a CarteChia, I care about the performances, how fast it loads, how smooth it moves,<br>and how little the user has to think about it.</i>
 </p>

 <p align="center">